-- Cancellation more than 30 days prior to the beginning of the license.
-For the 2020-2021 academic year, this is on or before July 22, 2020.
-For those who join the residential community, and sign a license agreement only for spring semester, the cancellation deadline is December 22, 2020. - Marriage during the term of the license. - Student status change (you are, or will no longer be, a student at CSUCI); i.e. withdrawal from classes, graduation, medical withdrawal (except in cases of housing or University conduct violation). - Personal, extenuating COVID-19 related circumstances, or financial hardship a situation which, in the judgment of the University, represents a significant change from the time the student entered the contract that makes it extremely difficult or impossible for him/her to meet the terms of the license.
+- Cancellation more than 30 days before the beginning of the license.
+For the 2024-2025 academic year, this is on or before July 23, 2024.
+For those who join the residential community, and sign a license agreement only for the spring semester, the cancellation deadline is December 17, 2024. - Marriage during the term of the license. - Student status change (i.e., you are, or will no longer be a student at CSUCI); for example, withdrawal from classes, graduation, medical withdrawal (except in cases of housing or University conduct violation). - Personal, extenuating circumstances, or financial hardship a situation which, in the judgment of the University, represents a significant change from the time the student entered the contract that makes it extremely difficult or impossible for him/her to meet the terms of the license.
 Hardship cancellations will require supporting documentation from objective sources to demonstrate the hardship.
 The documentation required will vary depending upon the hardship circumstances.
 Students will need to provide any information they believe will prove that their hardship is significant and was unforeseeable at the time they signed the licenses.

-If a resident student falls into one of the above listed categories, they will need to fill out the Request for Release from the Student Housing License Agreement form located on the Student Housing Portal labeled Cancel Application.
-Students must electronically attach a letter which describes their circumstances and any additional documentation which verifies their request.
+Resident students who fall into one of the above categories must complete the Request for Release from the Student Housing License Agreement form located on the Student Housing Portal labeled 'Cancel Application' accompanied by a description of their circumstances and documentation to verify their request.
 Approved requests will be effective not less than 30 days after the date of the request, so early requests are advised.